jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 **Example:**

-We want to know whether the data below is consistent with a Poisson model?
+Is the data below is consistent with a Poisson model?

 **no. of calls** | 0 | 1 | 2 | 3 | 4 | 5
 -----------------|---|---|---|---|-------